Miic/SciCalculator/Calculator/readme.txt

 - 9:21pm 9/28/2017 - 10:20PM 9/28/2017, ~1 hour Category: Testing
 - Status: Completed in ~3 Hours
 - 12:54am 9/29/2017 - 1:36AM 9/29/2017, ~1 hour Category: Testing
+- 1:37AM 9/29/2017 - 1:57A< 9/29/2017, ~1 hour Category: Testing
 - Status: Finalized

 Bugs / Defects Encountered During Testing:
 - Float adding with operator as a Float rather than an operator, causing miscalculations.
 Solved by: Adding empty string before adding to operator char to force String additions
-- Fixed Bug Regarding Special Cases not being properly removed by detection using Regex Statements.
+- Fixed Bug Regarding Divide by 0 and Error Cases not being properly removed by detection using Regex Statements.
+- Fixed Bug Regarding Infinity Cases, such as being unable to use infinity in operations and being able to perform operations onto the Infinity as a literal String like "Infinty5" or "Infin"

 Update:
     1.0: